ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 `MaskedArray` and `MaskedScalar` support two new attributes relative to `ndarray`:

-The `.filled` method  returns a readonly view of the `MaskedArray`s data as a plain `ndarray`, with all masked elements replaced by a fill value, which is 0 by default.
+The `.filled` method  returns a copy of the `MaskedArray`s data as a plain `ndarray`, with all masked elements replaced by a fill value, which is 0 by default.
 The `.filled()` method is the primary way of converting a `MaskedArray` back to an `ndarray`.

 ```python
 >>> a.filled()